MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: MS-RNN

 \subsection{Framework}

-Since Shi et al.~\cite{shi2015convolutional} proposed ConvLSTM, many variants of it have been proposed, which aim to solve the problem of the limited predictive ability of ConvLSTM.
+Since the advent of ConvLSTM~\cite{shi2015convolutional}, many researchers have followed it, and they aim to solve the problem of the limited predictive ability of ConvLSTM.
 Unfortunately, although the successors are more powerful, the essential reason for the improvement is making ConvLSTM deeper or wider, which results in a sharp increase in memory usage.
-Meanwhile, scale is an efficient dimension to both improve the model performance and reduce memory usage~\cite{fan2021multiscale}, \cite{chung2016hierarchical}, but it is rarely adopted by these ConvLSTM variants in recent years.
+Meanwhile, scale is an efficient dimension to both improve the model performance and reduce memory usage~\cite{fan2021multiscale}, but it is rarely adopted by these ConvLSTM variants in recent years.
 Motivated by this, we construct a general multi-scale framework for these models by introducing multi-scale layers into them.
 To fit all the existing popular models, we make uniform modifications in two aspects.
-First, we unify their structure and tensor flow into one RNN framework (Fig.~\ref{fig::rnn}).
-Then we embed the multi-scale structure into the unified framework, forming the MS-RNN architecture (Fig.~\ref{fig::ms-rnn}).
+First, we unify their structure and tensor flow into one RNN framework (Fig.~\ref{fig:ms-rnn::rnn}).
+Then we embed the multi-scale structure into the unified framework, forming the MS-RNN architecture (Fig.~\ref{fig:ms-rnn::ms-rnn}).
 The structures of these models are similar but not totally the same.
 For example, PredRNN++ and MotionRNN have additional layers, and ConvLSTM and TrajGRU have no zigzag propagation path.
 We need to normalize them to make MS-RNN compatible with all models.
-Here we draw the most complex structure and the propagation path of all tensors in Fig.~\ref{fig::rnn vs ms-rnn}.
+Here we draw the most complex structure and the propagation path of all tensors in Fig.~\ref{fig:ms-rnn::rnn vs ms-rnn}.
 It only needs to remove part of the propagation path and tensors when applying to other relatively simple models.